 The Georgia Governor’s Office of Highway Safety reports that between the period of 2000 – 2008, just over 18,000 pedestrians were injured and more than 1,300 were killed in vehicle accidents.
 While these kinds of accidents can occur for a broad variety of reasons, they are often the result of driver negligence.
 But, pedestrians who have been hurt might be legally entitled to pursue a claim against the responsible parties and seek compensation for their damages.
 A skilled pedestrian accident attorney in Georgia can assist with the case and collect the necessary evidence.

-What Are the Most Common Causes of Pedestrian Injuries?
+What Are the Most Common Causes of Pedestrian Injuries in Georgia?